Jump to:

 Don’t let the sleek graphics fool you: Grimrock is brutal, and you’ll need to manage food, positioning, and resources constantly.
 More than just slaying foes, it’s about reading the dungeon’s patterns before it buries you in them.

-6. Grim Dawn [Best Hack-and-Slash Dungeon Crawler]
+6. Grim Dawn [Best Classic Hack-and-Slash ARPG]

 Grim Dawn - Best Hack-and-Slash Dungeon Crawler